Game Theoretic Semi-Distributed D2D Resource Allocation Underlaying an LTE Network: Resource Allocation Algorithm

-In order to ensure that CU communications are not hampered in each subframe, the BS checks whether its SINR decreases below $\gamma_{tgt}$ due to the interference from the D2D transmitter.
-If it decreases below $\gamma_{tgt}$, the BS does not allocate its resources to the D2D player.
-Hence, the D2D player's rate $r_d(\tilde{n})$ becomes zero.
-After this test, the BS conveys to each D2D player which CU's resources are allocated to it.
-The mapping of CUs' resources to the D2D players is termed as an allocation profile.
-For example, from Fig. 2 if we assume that the CUs $c_5, \, c_1, \,c_3, \, ... \,,c_8$ selected by the BS from the lists $l_1(n)$ to $l_{N_D}(n)$ of the D2D players pass the allocation test, then the allocation profile is $(c_5, \,c_1, \,c_3, \, ... \,,c_8)$.
+\emph{3) Allocation Test:} When the BS assigns a CU's RB to a D2D player, in order to ensure that the CU's communications are not hampered in each subframe the BS checks whether a CU's SINR will decrease below its SINR target $\gamma^{tgt}$ due to interference from the D2D player which has been assigned this CU's RB.
+If the SINR of the CU $\gamma_{c}$ decreases below $\gamma^{tgt}$, the BS does not allocate the CU's RB to the D2D player.
+Consequently, the D2D player's throughput $R_d(\tilde{n})$ is zero in that subframe.
+After this test, the BS conveys to each D2D player which CU's RB is allocated to it (refer Algorithm 2).
+The mapping of CUs to the D2D players in each subframe is termed as an allocation profile and is denoted by $a$.
+For example, from Fig. 2 if we assume that in the first subframe the CUs $c_5, \, c_1, \, ... \,,c_8$ selected by the BS from the lists $l_1(n)$ to $l_{N_D}(n)$ (action profile) of the D2D players pass the allocation test, then the allocation profile in the first subframe is $a=(c_5, \,c_1, \, ... \,,c_8)$.
+Since an allocation profile is generated in every subframe of a frame and there are $N_D$ subframes in a frame, a set of $N_D$ allocation profiles are generated in a frame from the action profile.